JHBCS/assignment-0-intro-to-github-anibeleolin-2/README.md

-# :wave: The Basics of GitHub By Anibe Abdullahi
+# :wave: The Basics of GitHub By Anibe Abdullahi Leolin

 ## 🤓 Course overview and learning outcomes